optimocha/speed-booster-pack/README.txt

 * **Fixed**: The "set image dimensions" feature now correctly detects image URLs that start with `http://` while the site URL starts with `https://` (and vice versa).
 * **Updated**: Updated Codestar Framework to v2.2.6.
 * **Updated**: Updated intro.js to v5.0.0.
 * **Removed**: Custom Code Manager is now removed.
-Users who added custom codes will get a notice to copy their code to somewhere else
+Users who added custom codes will get a notice to copy their code to somewhere else.

 = 4.4.0 =